The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 • Neighborhood: Infusing motorcycle and military gear elements, Neighborhood adds a unique twist to Japanese streetwear.

-• CLOT: Integrating Eastern and Western influences, CLOT showcases traditional Chinese designs within the framework of contemporary streetwear.
+• CLOT: Integrating Eastern and Western influences, CLOT showcases traditional Chinese designs within the framework of contemporary streetwear basics.

 Streetcore: The Lasting Impact of Streetwear